 Compare solutions

 ACP generates 12 routing solutions for each study.
 Within the 3D Solution Viewer, you can compare any two solutions side-by-side.
-The two solutions are identified as First Solution and Second Solution.
+The two solutions are identified as Primary Solution and Secondary Solution.

 You can enter the compare solution mode in two ways: